furious-pineapple/pfe-b-poc/README.md

 # pfe-b-poc

-## Notes

-1. Cannot use umb file if we want to remove duplication
-2. Make the bundlers tools easier by using modules

-## Suggestions
+## About

+This is a quick example of how webpack can be used to bundle pfe and remove code duplication.

+### Note

-- Move polyfills to their own modules.
+1. Move polyfills into modules.
-  - Makes bundlers job easier
-- Don't use umd file's, instead use .js files.
+2. Don't use UMD files.
+The Bundler jobs becomes harder when the modules are already

 ## Bundlers